marcus67/little_brother/README.md

 # Overview

-`LittleBrother` is a simple application monitoring specific processes (read "games") on Linux hosts to control and limit the play time of (young) children.
+`LittleBrother` is a simple parental control application monitoring specific processes (read "games") on Linux hosts to control and limit the play time of (young) children.
 It is designed as a client server application running on several hosts and combining playtimes spent across these hosts but it also works on a standalone host.